+Program Coordinator: Brandy Chambers 279-4513

-School of Nursing and Health Sciences Jones 117A 912-279-5860 Program Coordinator: Dr. Lydia Watkins 279-5906 lwatkins@ccga.edu The Bachelor of Science in nursing is a four-year pre-licensure degree program that prepares a nurse generalist for leadership and practice in the role of professional nurse in a variety of health care settings and specialties.
+The Bachelor of Science in nursing is a four-year pre-licensure degree preparing students to enter the healthcare profession as a nurse generalist in a variety of health care settings and specialties.
 Graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) for entry into practice in any state.
-This is a broad-based program built upon courses in the humanities, sciences and social and behavioral studies.
-The program conforms to standards set by the Georgia Board of Nursing and the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 ACEN can also be reached by phone at (404)975-5000, or on line at www.acenursing.org.
-The curriculum also provides graduates with the requirements to enter a master's program of study in nursing.
+The baccalaureate program builds upon courses in the humanities, sciences, and social and behavioral studies.
+The program conforms to standards set by the Georgia Board of Nursing and the Accreditation Commission for Education in Nursing (ACEN) located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
+ACEN can also be reached by phone at (404)975-5000 or on line at www.acenursing.org.
+The curriculum provides graduates with pre-requisite courses required to enter a master's of science in nursing program.
+30 Credits of upper level courses must be completed at CCGA.

-Students who are interested in this nursing program must meet the college admissions requirements listed in the Admissions section of this catalog.
-The BSN program has limited enrollment and a selective program admission process, which involves deadlines for testing, academic coursework, and submission of application materials.
-During the freshman and sophomore years, candidates for the BSN program are required to take 60 total credit hours: 60 hours of the core curriculum in Areas A through F (listed in this section).
+Students interested in the nursing program must meet the college admissions requirements listed in the Admissions section of this catalog.
+The BSN program has limited enrollment and a rigorous admission process.
+Applicants are expected to adhere to submissions deadlines and provide all required admission materials in one envelope.
+During freshman and sophomore years, prospective applicants are required to take 60 total credit hours of the core curriculum in areas A through F (listed in this section).
 Interested applicants may contact the School of Nursing and Health Sciences (912) 279-5860.